 When you work weird hours and send emails at 2am on a Saturday night, you train clients to think you’re available around the clock.
 Without a set schedule, clients don’t know how long they reasonably need to wait to hear from you, or when it’s appropriate to call.

 This results in phone calls on a Sunday morning when you’re sleeping, or expecting responses to emails immediately on a Friday night.

 Setting office hours and making your clients aware of them prevents client frustration.
 It’s totally okay to take nights and weekends (or whenever you want) off, as long as clients are aware and you’re consistent.

 Being consistent is the main thing.
-If there’s a problem with a client’s website, but she knows you’ll be available in three hours, she knows how long she needs to wait before you’ll see her messages.
+If there’s a problem with a client’s project, but she knows you’ll be available in three hours, she knows how long she needs to wait before you’ll see her messages.

-But if there’s a problem with a client’s site and she has NO IDEA when you’ll be “in the office” she’s going to freak out and try every way she can think of to get in touch.
+But if there’s a problem with a client’s project and she has NO IDEA when you’ll be “in the office” she’s going to freak out and try every way she can think of to get in touch.

 Being inconsistent confuses your clients.
 Let them know when you’re available and when you’re not.